Tips for Reducing the Risk of Harm from Substance Use

 - Know your dealer rather than buying from a stranger.
 Keep in mind that even your dealer may not know where the drug came from or its ingredients.

-- Research substances before trying them.
-It is important to know that many substances – not just heroin or fentanyl – can be contaminated and have lethal effects.
+- Do some research on substances before trying them.
+It is important to know that many substances – not just heroin or fentanyl – can be contaminated and have deadly effects.

 - Plan ahead.
-Plan your drug use rather than using them spontaneously.
+Plan your drug use rather than using on impulse.

 If you’re using: